 Or, I remember when a person proposed a professional collaboration to me, but urged me to take a fast decision about it, because there was an imminent deadline about a financial support.
 My guts told me not to accept, and so I did.
 It was later proven that the so called professional was more of a con artist.

 Protect yourself from FOMO

-Overall, after many years of experience, I have decided not to succumb to my FOMO callings.
+Overall, after many years of experience, I have decided not to succumb to my FOMO callings, especially as my business is concerned.
 Whenever they might present themselves, I understand that this is a sign of me needing to work more with my inner self and reinforce my inner balance.

 A person connected with their inner voice and feeling self-confidence and in connection with the abundance of the universe protects her career and life from FOMO.
 So every time that I suspect that FOMO pays me a visit, I dedicate some –even more- working with myself.
 I meditate and I stay in the silence for a couple of hours.
 I also write an emotional log and my thoughts about that day.
 This whole process shows me why FOMO made its appearance and how to deal with this inner question.
 So, I use all the psychological, self-help, life-coaching, business-coaching, personal-growth tools I have gathered and used all these years.
 Once working with them, FOMO vanishes.

 My basic advice to my clients is to be alert and notice whenever FOMO rings their door’s bell.
 Don’t take any decision in a hurry unless it’s a matter of imminent danger and survival.
 Even at that point, what will work for you it’s your instinct.
 Be sure it provides you with better decision-making than FOMO.
 My long time experience tells me that FOMO rarely brings goodies to your life.
 It mostly brings hasty decisions.
 Once in the calm, its suggestions seem not working for you and sadly fill you with regret, anger and anxiety.